LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 References

-3. Pooyandjou M et al. "Effects of l-carnitine supplementation on weight loss and body composition: A systematic review and meta-analysis of 37 randomized controlled clinical trials with dose-response analysis."
-Obesity Reviews, 2020. https://pubmed.ncbi.nlm.nih.gov/32359762/
+3. Pooyandjoo M, Nouhi M, Shab-Bidar S, Djafarian K, Olyaeemanesh A. The effect of L-carnitine supplementation on weight loss and body composition: a systematic review and meta-analysis of 37 randomized controlled clinical trials with dose-response analysis.
+Obesity Reviews.
+2020;21(6):e13031. https://pubmed.ncbi.nlm.nih.gov/32359762/

 These statements have not been evaluated by the FDA.
 This content is for informational purposes only and does not constitute medical advice.